Snow much fun at these outdoor centres

 A variety of adult and child-sized gear is available for rent and daily access fees depend on the chosen activity.
 Note that to preserve the grounds, canicross and kicksledding are only available at temperatures of -6 C or colder.

-Depending on COVID measures, you may be able to warm up and grab a hot chocolate or soup inside the heated pavillion.
+After playing outdoors, warm up and grab a hot chocolate or soup inside the heated pavillion.